nabeelmumtaz92/ReturnIt/replit.md

 # Overview

 Returnly is a reverse delivery service platform designed to simplify returns, exchanges, and donations by managing the pickup and return process for customers.
 The platform connects customers needing returns handled with drivers capable of providing the service.
-It aims to be an enterprise-grade solution featuring a sophisticated white/beige design, a comprehensive admin dashboard, a driver onboarding system, and professional business content, all while retaining a distinctive cardboard/shipping theme.
-The system supports a complete customer experience (booking, tracking, order management) and robust admin/driver management capabilities for pilot operations.
+It aims to be an enterprise-grade solution featuring a sophisticated white/beige design, a comprehensive admin dashboard with driver management and payment processing, AI-powered support chat system, and professional business content, all while retaining a distinctive cardboard/shipping theme.
+The system supports a complete customer experience (booking, tracking, order management) and robust admin/driver management capabilities with intelligent support automation for pilot operations.

 # User Preferences